aishi369baral/wanderlust/README.md

 #
-<b>SSH into the Master Machine and Open the below ports in security group</b>
+### Open the below ports in security group in Master Machine:
 <img width="1900" height="766" alt="Ports_ToBe_Opened_Automate" src="https://github.com/user-attachments/assets/35b2ef7b-1ac6-4e35-bd20-ac7e09417348" />

+### SSH into the Master Machine and install the following in it:
 #
 > [!Important]
 > Below table showcases Tools need to be installed in the Master Machine.